If you're struggling to repay your mortgage or you're in arrears, there are a number of things you can do – start with speaking to your lender.

 But the MMR doesn't protect against changing circumstances after taking out a mortgage – illness, job losses and family upheaval are just a few things that could make it difficult to pay a mortgage.

 If you're struggling to pay your mortgage and are worried about going into arrears, there are steps you can take.
+But first, let's have a look at a few basics.

 Discuss ways of reducing your payments with your lender.
 If you currently have a 25-year mortgage, you might be able to extend it to 30 years or longer – that way, your monthly payments will drop.